American Cancer Society

 Capacity and Requirements: Maximum 10 Scouts per tour/presentation with a maximum of 3 chaperons.
 The health and wellbeing of all is important to us and Covid precautions are in place.
 We require all visitors to complete a wellness survey before coming on campus, have a temp test, maintain physical distance of 6 feet and wear masks at all times while on campus.

-Registration Instructions : Contact the Louisiana SPCA Humane Education department at 504-368-5191, ext.
+Registration Instructions: Contact the Louisiana SPCA Humane Education department at 504-368-5191, ext.
 208 or Education@laspca.org to arrange tour times and presentations.

 Hermann-Grima and Gallier Historic Houses are pleased to offer badge earning workshops to Girl Scouts.
 Workshops are conducted on museum property (820 St. Louis Street) and include a brief tour of the Herman-Grima House.
+To book a workshop, please email education@hgghh.org with Troop number, total number of participants, Girl Scout ages, and preferred dates.
+Workshops are available on weekends and school breaks.

 Open to girls, grades K - 12

-Contact: Call Judy Starrett at Louisiana Pottery at (225) 675-5572 to schedule an event.
+Contact: Call/text Judy Starrett at Louisiana Pottery at (225) 200-5473 to schedule an event.

 Open to girls, grades K – 12